Submitty/submitty.github.io/_docs/sysadmin/installation.md

 5. Setup Apache

-   Note: If you don't have a SSL certificate for your server, we recommend using [Let's Encrypt](https://letsencrypt.org/) to get one.
-It's recommended that you use [certbot](https://certbot.eff.org/) to do this (and to have an HTTP configuration up).
+   To access Submitty's web interface, you will need to setup Apache for it.

-   We provide a default apache configuration at [.setup/apache/submitty.conf](https://github.com/Submitty/Submitty/blob/master/.setup/apache/submitty.conf) which you can just copy to `/etc/apache2/sites-available`.
-You will need to replace all instances of `__your_domain__` with your actual domain / IP (don't include the `https://` part of it) and `/path/to/ssl/certificate/` to the actual path for your SSL certificate.
+   To help you along, we provide an annotated apache configuration for Submitty at [.setup/apache/submitty.conf](https://github.com/Submitty/Submitty/blob/master/.setup/apache/submitty.conf) which you can copy to `/etc/apache2/sites-available/submitty.conf`.
+You will need to replace all instances of `__your_domain__` with your actual domain / IP (don't include the `https://` part of it).

-   Note: If you used Let's Encrypt, your certificates will be at `/etc/letsencrypt/live/__your_domain__`, otherwise the common place to look would be `/etc/apache2/ssl`.

    The basic commands to do this are:
    ```